thisisashwinraj/Ashwin-Mini-Learning-Projects/MercuryPayrollSystem/README.md

 ```

 # License and Project Status
-The extension package and other resources for developing this chrome extension are distributed under MIT license.
+The source code and other resources for developing the payroll management system are distributed under MIT license.
 The project is completed and all the files are available in this repository.
-Further improvements can be made by making the process quicker & improving the results.
+Further improvements can be done in user interface by implementaion of visual graphics.